jackjliew/ai-openscale/getting-started.md

   ![Edit icon - right side](images/gs-insight-edit-icon.png)

 - In the "Summary" side panel, select the **Add Feedback Data** button, and select the `drug_feedback_data.csv` file you downloaded.

-Click **OK** when complete.
+  File sizes are currently limited to 8 MB.

   ![Summary panel](images/gs-insight-summary-panel-2.png)

-  This will retrain and provide feedback data to your model.
+  Click **OK** when complete to retrain and provide feedback data to your model.

 - Finally, [re-run the sample data set](/docs/services/ai-openscale/getting-started.html#provide-a-set-of-sample-data-to-your-model) against the updated model.